The Bible reports the lives of many families, and God portrays himself as a father who invites people to be his

-The people of Israel are called by that name because Jacob was given the name “Israel” by God – their name comes from the behaviour of their ancestor almost 4,000 years ago.
+The people of Israel are called by that name because God gave their ancestor Jacob the name “Israel” almost 4,000 years ago.

-Within the family of Israel, Aaron and his descendants were appointed as priests for the nation, and this continued until the priests under the law of Moses were replaced with Jesus Christ, at which time the law was replaced as well.
+Aaron and his descendants were made priests for the nation during the Exodus, and the family held this position until they were replaced with Jesus Christ, at which time the law was replaced as well.

-These two examples are given to show the importance of families in the Bible.
+These two examples show the importance of families in the Bible.
 In this article, we present four family trees, two of them relating to the family of Aaron.

 This family tree concentrates on Aaron and his close family.
-As a result, Amram’s brothers (Izhar, Hebron and Uzziel) are excluded, along with the two sons of Gershon (Libni and Shimei) and the two sons of Merari (Mahli and Mushi).
+As a result, we exclude Amram’s three brothers (Izhar, Hebron and Uzziel), the two sons of Gershon (Libni and Shimei) and the two sons of Merari (Mahli and Mushi).

 Ithamar had descendants, so he must have had children – but we do not know the names of any of them.
 In the times of the judges, the High Priest may have come from the family of Ithamar for a time rather than that of Phinehas.

-Since this family tree is produced for the series “Terror on Every Side!
-The life of Jeremiah”, the family tree ends with Hilkiah, the father of Jeremiah.
+This family tree was produced for the series “Terror on Every Side!
+The life of Jeremiah”, so the family tree ends with Hilkiah, the father of Jeremiah.

 This family tree concentrates on Jeremiah and his family.

 Jeremiah 1:1 says that Jeremiah was a priest and the son of Hilkiah.
-Since no other identification is given to specify which Hilkiah is meant, it is likely that there was only one Hilkiah available, the man who was the High Priest in the time of Josiah, when Jeremiah also began to prophesy.
+Since no other identification is given to specify which Hilkiah is meant, it is likely that there was only one, the High Priest in the time of Josiah when Jeremiah began to prophesy.

-The family trees above include the three sons of Hilkiah that are listed in the Bible.
-There may also be another son of Hilkiah, since a seal was found in 1980 with the inscription: “(Belonging) to Hanan, son (of) Hilkiah the priest”.
-However, this son is not mentioned in the Bible.
+The family trees above include the three sons of Hilkiah listed in the Bible.
+Hilkiah may have had another son – a seal found in 1980 bore the inscription, “(Belonging) to Hanan, son (of) Hilkiah the priest”.
+However, he is not mentioned in the Bible.

 A bulla was also found in 1982 with the inscription, “(Belonging) to Azaryah, son (of) Hilkiah”.